CARiSMA-Tool/carisma-tool/documentation/owasp-ml-security-top10/README.md

     - *SecureDataStorage*: Boolean attribute that indicates whether the training data is stored in a secure manner, using encryption, secure data transfer protocols, and firewalls.

-8. `<<integrity>>`: This stereotype can be attached to a communication path within a deployment diagram.
+8. `<<SecureCommPath>>`: This stereotype can be attached to a communication path within a deployment diagram.

-9. `<<secrecy>>`: This stereotype can be attached to a communication path within a deployment diagram.
+    - *ConfidentialityPreserving*: Boolean attribute that indicates whether a communication path preserves confidentiality.
+    - *IntegrityPreserving*: Boolean attribute that indicates whether a communication path preserves integrity.